107.6 Completing the AMR

 NOTE: This includes any AMR updated and sent to the individual for signature and return.
 An AMR mailed to the individual must be completed, signed and dated and returned within 30 days from the date of the CAO signature on the AMR.
 A signature is required to verify that the individual is complying with all AMR activities.

 An individual with Limited English Proficiency (LEP) should be provided two copies of the AMR, one in English and one in the preferred language of the person.
 The English copy may be needed for E&T contractors or others who assist the person, as well as for the CAO.
-Both AMRs should be scanned and attached to the record.
-Please note that currently there are translations of the AMR template in Spanish, Russian, Vietnamese, Chinese, Nepali, Swahili, Arabic, French, Ukrainian, Haitian-Creole, Dari, Pashto, and Cambodian.
+Both AMRs should be scanned and imaged to the case record.
+Please note that currently there are translations of the AMR template in Spanish, Russian, Vietnamese, Chinese, Nepali, Swahili, Arabic, French, Ukrainian, Haitian-Creole, Dari, Pashto, Turkish, Farsi, Burmese, Albanian, and Cambodian in DocuShare.

-If an existing AMR is updated, the CAO must give the person a copy of the updated AMR.
+If an existing AMR is updated, the CAO must give the individual a copy of the updated AMR.

-Case comment entries should state that the AMR was completed, explain the plan for the person to report, and include any other information to help with follow-up.
+The case record narrative should state that the AMR was completed, explain the plan for the person to report changes, meet goals, and include any other information to help with follow-up activities.
 It is not necessary to repeat the activities and tasks listed on the AMR.

-After the AMR is completed, the CAO must make sure that future case comment entries:
+After the AMR is completed, the CAO caseworker must make sure that future case record narratives include the following: